globalbiodata/inventory_2022/src/README.md

 Articles that have the same URL are marked in the `duplicate_urls` column.
 The values are given similar to the `duplicate_names` column.

+## Processing Manually Reviewed Inventory

+Once the flagged inventory has been manually reviewed, the determinations made during review are executed (*e.g.* removing certain rows, merging duplicates) by `process_manual_review.py`.

+There are quite a few validations to ensure that the manual review process was conducted in a way that it can be properly processed.
+If there any errors are discovered during this evaluation, an error message with the ID values of bad rows will be given, as well as a description of the problem(s).

+The `text` column is dropped during this step.

 ## Checking URLs

 `check_urls.py` checks each extracted URL by submitting a request.
 The status of the request (either a status code or the returned error message if an exception occurs) is recorded in a new column labeled extracted_url_status.
 Rows without URLs are removed, since the inventory requires a URL to identify the resource.